List of Logical

 Emotions, a raw appeal to fear.
 A corrupted argument from pathos.(E.g., "If

 you don't shut up and do what I say we're all gonna die!
-In this moment of great crisis
+In this moment of crisis

-can't afford the luxury of criticizing or trying to second-guess my decisions.
+can't afford the luxury of criticizing or trying to second-guess my decisions

-Our very lives and freedom are in peril!
+when our very lives and freedom are in peril!

 See also, "We Have to do Something!."

-Sending the Wrong Message: A dangerous fallacy that attacks a given
+Sending the Wrong Message: A dangerous fallacy of

-publicly confessing to fraud and admitting
+fallacy are openly confessing to fraud and admitting

 that the truth will destroy the fragile web of illusion

 that has been created by their lies.
 E.g., "Actually,

 we're losing the war against drugs hands down, but if we

 publicly admit it we'll be sending the wrong message."